Price Watch™ provides real-time price assessments and price forecasts for Chromium Oxide across top trading regions:

 Various geopolitical events such as disruptions within Red Sea shipping routes and longer transit times led to further logistical uncertainty and volatile freight rates, although no definitive evidence has been uncovered that would indicate actual impacts on regional trade flows.

-Except for slight impacts resulting from fluctuations in crude oil market price volatility; the chromite ore feedstock market has remained stable throughout this period so as such it hasn’t contributed to the decline in chromium oxide prices.
+Except for slight impacts resulting from fluctuations in crude oil market price volatility, the chromite ore feedstock market has remained stable throughout this period so as such it hasn’t contributed to the decline in chromium oxide price trends.

 Therefore, overall supply conditions have been determined to have been in balance and have continued to hold through the beginning of Q2 2026 due primarily to reduced downstream demand affecting pricing movements.